Causal Inference Under Unmeasured Confounding With Negative Controls: A Minimax Learning Approach: Proofs

 Causal inference from observational data is a necessity in many fields where experimentation and randomization is limited.
 Even when experimentation is feasible, observational data can help support initial or supplementary investigations.
-Compared to experimental-intervention data, the key difficulty with observational data is confounding or endogeneity: correlations between observed actions $A$ and outcomes $Y$ that are not due to a causal relationship, as might be induced by common causes such as a healthy lifestyle leading to both selection into treatment and good health outcomes.
+Compared to experimental-intervention data, the key difficulty with observational data is confounding or endogeneity: correlations between observed actions $A$ and outcomes $Y$ that are not due to a causal relationship, as might be induced by common causes such as a healthy lifestyle leading to both selection into a pharmaceutical therapy and good health outcomes regardless of therapy.
 A common identification strategy is to control for many baseline covariates and assume they fully account for all such common causes, termed unconfoundedness, ignorability, or exchangeability.
 However, in practice, it is dubious that all confounders are ever truly accounted for, casting doubt on any resulting conclusion.

-When some confounders are unobserved, an alternative identification strategy is to use \emph{negative controls} \citep{miao2018identifying,miao2018a,tchetgen2020introduction,CuiYifan2020Spci,deaner2021proxy,shi2020multiply}.
+When some confounders are unobserved, an alternative identification strategy is to use \emph{negative controls} \citep{miao2018identifying,miao2018a,tchetgen2020introduction,CuiYifan2020Spci,deaner2021proxy,shi2020multiply}, which play a similar role as instrumental variables.
 Negative controls are observed covariates that have a more restricted relationship with the action and outcome: \emph{negative control actions} do not directly impact the outcome of interest and \emph{negative control outcomes} are not directly impacted by either the negative control actions or the primary action of interest.
 See \cref{fig:causal_dag} for a typical causal diagram.
 When these negative control variables are sufficiently informative about the unmeasured confounders, there exist the so-called \emph{bridge functions} that enable identification and estimation of causal quantities.
-These bridge functions are the analogues to the propensity and outcome regression functions one would use if all confounders were observed.
+These bridge functions are analogues to the propensity score functions and outcome regression functions one would use if all confounders were observed.